Desperado721/build-ml-pipeline-for-short-term-rental-prices/README.md

+# Updates
+This project is based on the original ones and implemented functions and interfaces missing there.
+The repo is at https://github.com/Desperado721/build-ml-pipeline-for-short-term-rental-prices.git

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based